T1nker-1220/aws-postgress-mcp-server/README.md

 }
 ```

 **Important:** Replace the placeholder values in the `env` object with your actual AWS PostgreSQL credentials.
+The `env` field must be a valid JSON object as shown.

 ## Usage